jpetazzo/dessine-moi-un-cluster/README.md

 kubectl get svc web
 ```

 And try to access it with `curl`.
-Unfortunately, it will timeout.
+Unfortunately, it will time out.

 To access service addresses, we need to run `kube-proxy`.
 It is similar
 to other cluster components that we started earlier.